-At PwC, we have watched these industry developments in both spaces and analysed the effects from the perspective of how they will impact our clients.
-Using our expertise, we have developed ways in which we can best help companies prepare and manage changes.
+At PwC, we have watched these developments in the EUR space and analysed the effects from the perspective of how they will impact our clients.
+In a bid to solve important problems and build trust in the society, we have developed ways in which we can best help companies prepare and manage changes, using our expertise and wealth of experience.

-This review of activity and developments in the African Energy and Utilities industry from a tax and regulatory standpoint is the second edition.
+This review of activities and developments in the African Energy, Utilities and Resources industry from a tax and regulatory standpoint is in the Fourth edition.
 If you wish to have a deeper conversation around the information and developments presented in this publication, please contact us.